Need to talk? Call 1800 882 436.

 • an injection of a solution of antibodies (intravenous immunoglobulin, also known as IVIG) to prevent red blood cells from being destroyed

-If rhesus disease is not treated, severe cases can lead to stillbirth.
+If haemolytic disease of the newborn is not treated, severe cases can lead to stillbirth.
 In other cases, it could lead to brain damage, learning difficulties, deafness and blindness.
 However, treatment is usually effective and these problems are uncommon.

 Speak to a maternal child health nurse